jchassoul/dotfiles/tutorial/control.md

 You already know the way to control a job: you can create one in the background with `&`.
 Once a job is running in the background, you can let it run to completion, bring it into the foreground, or send it a message called a signal.

 #### Foreground and background
+The built-in command `fg` brings a background job into the foreground.
+Normally this means that the job has control of your terminal or window and therefore is able to accept your input.
+In other words, the job begins to act as if you typed its command without the &.

+If you have only one background job running, you can use `fg` without arguments, and the shell brings that job into the foreground.
+But if you have several jobs running in the background, the shell picjs the one that you put into the background most recently.

+If you want a different job put into the foreround, you need to use the job's command name, preceded y  percent sing (`%`), or you can use its job number, also preceded by % or its process ID without a percent sign.
+If you don't remember which jobs are running, you can use the jobs command to list them.

+How does all this work?
+Every time you run a job, the process(es) in the job are put into a new process group.
+Each process in a process group, besides its unique process ID number, also has a process group ID.
+The process group ID is the same as the process ID of the process group leader, which is one of the processes invoked as part of the job.
+(The last one in the pipeline, in fact.)